kellyliyichen/eGFR_450k/README.md

 This page contains the main code and example dataset for the single-site and multi-site analysis in the manuscript.

-The paper is available at:

-The full list of results (search-based) is available [here](https://trigohoang.shinyapps.io/Shiny_APP/).
+The full list of EWAS results (search-based) and the multi-site prediction models are available [here](https://hkdbrmlab.shinyapps.io/DKDEWAS/).

 ## Requirement
 - [Python](https://www.python.org) (>=3.7)